grocy/docs/tutorials/food.md

 If you scanned a new item that you have never bought before select `Add as new product and prefill barcode`, you will be taken to the add product page with the barcode pre-filled (See [above](#add-and-edit-products) for more details)

-If you scanned an item that you have in stock, but with another brand, and you want to connect it to an exiting product, select `Add as barcode to existing product`.
+If you scanned an item that you have in stock, but with another brand, and you want to connect it to an existing product, select `Add as barcode to existing product`.
 You will be directed back to the purchase page with that small change (see below).
 That barcode you scanned is now written in **bold** below the product field and the product you select will get that barcode added to its list of barcodes.

 <img src="https://github.com/grocy/docs/blob/4da24a279402d8ef01151d3e7f32c8712d0eb0d1/images/purchaseaddbarcodetoexisting.png" width="50%"></img>

 ### Scan mode

 On top of the screen you can select **Scan mode off** or **Scan mode on**.
-The intention is to make it fast to purchase item with a scanner.
+The intention is to make it fast to purchase an item with a scanner.
 For scan mode to work as intended:
 - best before date must be filled with a default value or disabled in the config.

 **Note:** Price will not be entered (if it is enabled)